It's the first Weekend for Santa Train. Come & see Santa and take a ride!

-Did you know that the Friends get special pricing on book in the Museum Store?
+You all know that Friends members get a discount at the Museum Store.
+Did you know that they get special pricing on books as well?
 If you can't get to the Store, you may view the books on salehere.
 You may also buy some of the books, such as Stephen E. Drew's new publication, Nevada’s Virginia & Truckee Railroad at the Store's new website,nevadamuseumstores.org.

 Have you ever walked in front of the Interpretive Center and looked down at the brick walkway?
 If you have, you've seen a tribute to those who supported this museum or just loved trains.
 What better way to honor those who played a role in railroad history or are just caught up by the romance of the rails?